SHINKO ELECTRIC INDUSTRIES CO., LTD.

 Risk Management Process

 To fully understand and respond to risks that could affect the business operations of the Shinko Group, including climate change, we identify, assess, and manage risks across the Group.
 In order to conduct regular company-wide risk assessments, each division and group company conduct assessments on risk threats, such as the impact and likelihood of the occurrence of risks, and the status of countermeasures.
 For the risks related to climate change, we use information collected from across the Group to assess policies, reputation, natural disasters, the supply chain, products and services, etc. The results of the assessments, answered by each division, are conducted using a centralized matrix analysis to investigate the possible impact and likelihood of occurrence, then high-priority risks are identified at the company-wide level.
-The results of these analyses are reported to the Board of Directors.
+Also, the Environmental Committee shares business risks, opportunities, and countermeasures related to climate change and manages the progress of countermeasures.
+In addition, the Shinko Group has established an environmental management system based on ISO 14001.
+Under this system, we monitor risks on compliance, etc.

 Adaptation to Climate Changes